xscorp/Notes/RandomKnowledge/redis.md

 # Redis

 ## Description
-Redis - Redis is an in-memory database that is used for caching data for faster lookups and sometimes, It is used as a complete database for an application.
-It stores the value in a key-value based data structure.
+Redis is an in-memory database that is used for caching data for faster lookups and sometimes, It is used as a complete database for an application.
+It stores the data in a key-value based data structure.

 ## Installation